 From the north, take U.S. HWY 2 to Polk County Road 210.
 Travel south on Polk County Road 210 approximately 2.5 miles to the refuge entrance.

-Points of InterestThe refuge visitor center provides information about the local wildlife and serves as the starting point for the seven-mile, paved and gravel, trail system.
+Points of InterestThe refuge seasonal visitor center provides information about the local wildlife and serves as the starting point for the seven-mile trail system that includes five miles of paved trails for easy accessability.
 Five trails are open to hiking, bicycling, snowshoeing, and cross country skiing.
 Observation blinds and gazebos on the trails offer opportunities to watch and photograph wildlife.
 Contact Refuge staff prior to your visit if you have special access needs.
 The 5-acre Joe Bailey Children’s Discovery Area provides a rare opportunity for children to discover nature.
 Know Before You GoWhen planning a trip to the refuge, it is important to wear appropriate footwear for hiking and to dress for the weather.
 Consider bringing water, food, binoculars, field guides, a hat, sunscreen, insect repellent and anything else that might make the outdoor experience more enjoyable.
 Don’t forget your camera!

 Follow Us Online

 Bluebirds are cavity nesters, but can’t excavate their own cavity.
 The lack of natural cavities available have made artificial nesting boxes a success to the return of the bluebird.
 Hear the happy song of the bluebird at Rydell Refuge.